 The Selati Game Reserve, a wide-reaching expanse of uninterrupted natural beauty, is home to an abundance of life.
 This nearly 28 000 hectare reserve set in the heart of Limpopo, Southern Africa, was established in 1993 with a vision to preserve and uplift the surrounding wildlife that plays a crucial role in the country’s heritage.

-Wildlife likely to be encountered while staying on the Selati Game Reserve includes lion, leopard, elephant, white and black rhino, cheetah, spotted hyena, sable, eland, reedbuck, kudu, zebra, giraffe, wildebeest, nyala, black-backed jackal, and several smaller antelope.
-Birdlife in the reserve is prolific (current ecorded sightings at over 310 different species) and the region has endemic cycads (Encephalartos dyerianus) and along with an impressive range of beautiful riverine and savannah trees.
+Wildlife likely to be encountered while staying on the Selati Game Reserve includes lion, leopard, elephant, buffalo, white and black rhino, cheetah, spotted hyena, sable, eland, reedbuck, kudu, zebra, giraffe, wildebeest, nyala, black-backed jackal, and several smaller antelope.
+Birdlife in the reserve is prolific (current recorded sightings at over 310 different species) and the region has endemic cycads (Encephalartos dyerianus) along with an impressive range of beautiful riverine and savannah trees.